bc/retina/README.md

 Open-source tools for visualizing and comparing retinal cell density data.

-> Retinal ganglion cell density map: helps biologists visualize receptive cells across the rear surface of the vertebrate eye.
-The topographic map shows density in a way which highlights areas of higher visual performance.
+> A retinal ganglion cell map helps biologists visualize receptive cells across the rear surface of the vertebrate eye.
+This topographic map shows density in a way which highlights areas of higher visual performance.

 Make a retinal map:
 ======